sstsimulator/sst-docs/docs/core/iface/StandardMem/req/customreq.md

 **Response Type** [StandardMem::CustomResp](customresp)  &nbsp;
 **Needs Response** `true`

 The `CustomReq` class allows implementations (endpoints and/or memory systems) to add additional custom memory transactions to the set provided by StandardMem.
 The class wraps a generic data structure, [`CustomData`](customdata) which can be extended by endpoints and the memory system to dynamically add new request types to the StandardInterface.
 The `CustomData` class provides a minimal set of functions to enable a memory system to route requests by address, create responses, and generate debug/output for the CustomReq.
+CustomReq also provides functions to manage ownership (e.g., responsibility for delete) of the `CustomData` structure.

 ## Member variables
 Including those inherited from the `StandardMem::Request` base class, `StandardMem::CustomReq` includes the following member variables.